IllumiDesk/illumidesk/README.md

 * **Authenticator**: The JupyterHub compatible authentication service.
 We recommend either using the `LTI11Authenticator` or `LTI13Authenticator` with your Learning Management System to take advantage of the latest features.

 * **Spawner**: Spawning service to manage user notebooks.
-This setup uses one class which inherits from the [DockerSpawner](https://github.com/jupyterhub/dockerspawner) class: the `IllumiDeskRoleDockerSpawner` to set the user's docker image based on LTI role.
+This setup uses one class which inherits from the [DockerSpawner](https://github.com/jupyterhub/dockerspawner) class: the `IllumiDeskDockerSpawner` to set the user's docker image based on LTI role.

 * **Data Directories**: This repo uses `docker-compose` to start all services and data volumes for JupyterHub, notebook directories, databases, and the `nbgrader exchange` directory using mounts from the host's file system.